On irreducible components of Rapoport-Zink spaces: Introduction

 The outline of this paper is as follows.
 In Section \ref{sec:RZ-space}, we recall the definition of Rapoport-Zink spaces and explain the precise statement of the main theorem.
-Section \ref{sec:proof-main-thm} is devoted to the proof of it.
-In Section \ref{sec:applications}, we will give some applications of the main theorem, including Corollary \ref{cor:coh-finiteness}.
+We also observe that the condition on $\mathbb{X}$ in Theorem \ref{thm:main-intro} holds in the quaternion unitary case.
+Section \ref{sec:proof-main-thm} is devoted to the proof of the main theorem.
+In Section \ref{sec:applications}, we will give some applications of the main theorem, including Theorem \ref{thm:coh-finiteness} and Theorem \ref{thm:coh-fin-length-intro}.